MatthewDaws/CPP_Learning/weirdness2/readme.md

 likely target for a branch with a forward target, and make the fall-through code following a conditional branch be the unlikely target for a branch with a backward target.

 This seems correct here: `je .L28` mostly won't be taken, is a forward branch, and so the fall-through being the default is correct; similarly `jne .L23` mostly will be taken, but has a backward target.
-Oh, but this is irrelevant for me:

-> The Intel Core microarchitecture does not use the static prediction heuristic...

 We also have this: